filegarden/website/frontend/components/TermsOfService.md

 These Terms will be governed by Michigan law except for its conflicts of laws principles.
 However, some countries have laws that require agreements to be governed by the local laws of the consumer's country.
 This paragraph doesn't override those laws.

-These Terms constitute the entire agreement between you and us with respect to the subject matter of these Terms, and supersede and replace any other prior or contemporaneous agreements or terms and conditions applicable to the subject matter of these Terms.
+These Terms and our [Privacy Notice](/privacy) constitute the entire agreement between you and us with respect to the subject matter of these Terms, and supersede and replace any other prior or contemporaneous agreements or terms and conditions applicable to the subject matter of these Terms.
 Our failure to enforce a provision is not a waiver of our right to do so later.
 We may assign any or all of our rights and obligations to others at any time.
 If any provision or part of a provision of these Terms is determined to be unlawful, void, or unenforceable, that provision or part of the provision is deemed severable from these Terms and does not affect the validity and enforceability of any remaining provisions.

 If you have any questions or concerns regarding these Terms, we encourage you to reach out to us at support@filegarden.com.